mvno/Okanshi/docs/content/tutorial.md

 #### DurationTimer ####

 A monitor for tracking long running operations that might last for many minutes or hours.
 It is possible to monitor multiple operations running simultanously.
-It tracks the number of operations currently running, and the current total execution time, this is the sum of all the running operations current execution time.
+It tracks the number of operations currently running, and their current total execution time.
+The current total execution time is the sum of the current execution time of all the running operations .

     [lang=csharp]
     OkanshiMonitor.DurationTimer("Query time")).Record(() => Thread.Sleep(100000)); // Duration is around 0 and number of active operations is 1